If you’re applying for a new role within your current company, you already have an advantage over external candidates.

 If you have any doubts about how to write a resume for an internal position, you should look over a sample.

-Review the following sample resume for an internal job posting to get an idea.
+Review the following sample resume for an internal job posting to get an idea of what you should include to be successful.

 [George Robinson]